mr-light-show/pandora_patiobar/README.md

-# Patiobar Pandora Media Player for Home Assistant
+# Pandora via Patiobar for Home Assistant

 A Home Assistant integration that connects to your Patiobar service to control Pandora through the websocket interface.